-- HRSA reviews covered entity contract pharmacy arrangements to ensure contracts comply with 340B program guidelines.
+- HRSA relies on Medicare cost report checks to confirm hospitals only provide 340B prices for outpatient drugs.
+From 2017 to 2019, only three of the 75 hospitals subject to review had their registration denied due to information in their Medicare cost reports indicating they were ineligible to participate in 340B. - HRSA reviews covered entity contract pharmacy arrangements to ensure contracts comply with 340B program guidelines.
 From 2017 to 2019, less than 2% of the 589 contract pharmacy arrangements reviewed were terminated for not meeting HRSA guidelines. - HRSA requires annual recertification to assess covered entity eligibility to participate in 340B.
-From 2012 through 2019, almost 2,000 healthcare providers were terminated from the program and thus could no longer access 340B drug discount prices.
+From 2012 through 2019, almost 2,000 healthcare providers were terminated from the program and thus could no longer access 340B drug discount discount prices.